Michelle2317/COMP4170-Project/README.md

 -   Julia Deng
     -   Edit README Documentation
     -   Add Authentication for user
-    -   Basic css and formatting for index, login, register, dashboard, create, edit, and delete pages
+    -   Basic CSS and formatting for index, login, register, dashboard, create, edit, and delete pages
 -   Andrew Turitsa
-    -   Task
+    -   Basic CSS for editIcons and buttons

 ## How To Run The Application Locally